 - Medical - EHR data from thousands of provider sites nationwide, accessed via interoperability network partners such as CommonWell and Carequality

-- Medications - Prescription and medication fill data from pharmacies nationwide, accessed via our e-prescribing network partner Surescripts
+- Pharmacy - Prescription and medication fill data from pharmacies nationwide, accessed via our e-prescribing network partner Surescripts

 - ADT - Alerts about admissions, discharges, and transfers from healthcare facilities nationwide, accessed via our ADT network partners PointClickCare and Bamboo Health

 - Labs - Comprehensive historical lab results from clinical laboratories nationwide, accessed via our lab partner Quest Diagnostics

 Zus is constantly integrating with new data partners and incorporating that information into the ZAP, to ensure care teams have access to the most complete patient record possible.

 In addition to aggregating patient data to populate the ZAP, Zus also does the hard work of making that data usable at the point of care, including:

 - FHIR normalization - Ensures all information is accessible via the dominant healthcare data standard